21 GitHub Actions

 ✔ Successfully deployed to <https://mjfrigaard.shinyapps.io/shinyAppPkgsCICD/>

-Making sure my application will deploy locally with the code I plan on putting in a workflow file makes me confident it run when it’s triggered.
-Below we’ll adapt the .github/workflows/shiny-deploy.yaml
+Making sure an application will deploy locally with the code we plan on putting into the workflow file builds confidence it run when it’s triggered.
+Now we’re ready to adapt the .github/workflows/shiny-deploy.yaml

 .